Crawley Friday Darts League Rules 2025/2026

 To promote darts to all within Crawley & Surrounding areas

-To offer competitive opportunities to all members in darts
+To offer competitive opportunities to all members in darts.

-To ensure a duty of care to all members of the organisation
+To ensure a duty of care to all members of the organisation.

-To provide all its services in a way that is fair to everyone
+To provide all its services in a way that is fair to everyone.

-To ensure that all present and future members receive fair and equal treatment
+To ensure that all present and future members receive fair and equal treatment.

-To ensure that these aims and objectives are adhered to
+To ensure that these aims and objectives are adhered to.

 Membership

+Teams are required to submit a registration form listing players prior to the start of each season.
+Teams may add new players to this list at any time before 31st December however the league secretary must be notified of all new players.
+Please see separate rule regarding 'Transfers'.
 There shall be no minimum age for a player to register for a Team, but each Team is required to use discretion when registering players.
 Each Team will be responsible, should they have registered players under the age of 18, for the due care and attention of the player and for ensuring that the player is allowed to play in all venues within their league.

 Member Responsibilities - Captains